simonsirak/operating-systems/theory/address-space.md

 keep track of free memory, usually via a free list (list of free memory intervals).

 ## Segmentation: A Step Up
+Segmentation aims to tackle one flaw in the pure base-bounds approach; internal fragmentation, i.e when memory within a process stays unutilized.
+The core of segmentation is to literally split the process into segments; one for code, heap, stack for instance.
+We can then keep track of base-bound pairs for each segment in the processor, and thus place them anywhere in memory, reducing the internal fragmentation.
+In order to know which segment is being addressed by a virtual address, we let the first few bits of the virtual address be sort of "indices" for the different segments.
+The aim is to have all indices covered by some actual segment that is used, otherwise memory will go unused.
+So for instance if we have the segments code, static, heap, stack, then 00 xxxxx could refer to any code address, 01 xxxxx for any static address etc..
+Using "indices" is an explicit approach.
+An implicit approach would be for the hardware to figure out the type of address from the context.

+However, in doing this we also need to consider the "growing" direction.
+Thus, hardware needs a separate bit for describing the direction (positive = 1, negative = 0).
+If you have read-only sections with segmentation, you can even share them between similar processes (such as the code section).
+But you'd need to store three extra bits to signal read-write-execute priviliges in the hardware.

+This is an example of a coarse-grained segmentation.
+A fine-grained segmentation would require several smaller-sized and segments which would need more resources from the hardware (such as a segment table).

+Unfortunately, there is still another major issue with segmentation; external fragmentation, i.e that memory between segments are poorly utilized after a while.
+There are ways to manage this (e.g by good process-creation algorithms to prevent external fragmentation, or by compacting main memory, i.e reorganize it, in order to fix the external fragmentation).
+We will cover the prevention next.

+##